Introduction: Let’s set up the stage…

 That’s when God nudged me: “Write what you see.”
 So I did.
 This study was born out of those journal entries, moments when I realized Leviticus isn’t irrelevant at all.
 It’s rich with meaning, foreshadowing Jesus in ways I’d never seen before.

-My goal with this devotion is showing that Leviticus isn’t just about ancient rituals, it’s about a holy God who made a way for unholy people to dwell with Him.
+My goal with this devotion is showing that Leviticus isn’t just about a list of dry ancient rituals, it’s about a holy God who made a way for unholy people to dwell with Him.
 And, hidden in the seemingly endless details is a powerful foreshadowing of something, and someone, greater: Jesus, the ultimate and final sacrifice.
-I hope my words stay clear enough for you to see the connections between Levitical Law and Jesus.
+I hope my words are clear enough for you to see the connections between Levitical Law and Jesus.

 I pray this study blesses you in a way you never saw coming, and He opens your heart to the depths of His preparation and love for none other than you.

-Okay, now, let’s set up the stage for our devotion.
-Before we dive into Leviticus, let’s revisit where Exodus leaves off, because it sets the stage in a powerful way.
+Let’s set up the stage for our devotional.
+Before we dive into Week 1, let’s revisit where Exodus leaves off, because it sets the stage in a powerful way.

 After 400 years in Egypt (Exodus 12:40), God miraculously freed the Israelites.
 Despite their freedom and the fact that they were no longer slaves to Pharaoh, their hearts were still enslaved to idols.
 Even after walking through the parted Red Sea and saw first hand God’s mighty power!
 I mean, could you imagine physically doing so?
 I can’t begin to fathom what they would have felt emotionally as they walked on dry land between giant walls of water!
 However, after they were freed from Egypt with the grand Red Sea exit, they quickly forgot God’s power and gathered up all their jewelry to craft a golden calf to worship while Moses met with God on Mount Sinai (Exodus 32:1–6).
 It was a heartbreaking betrayal to the God who just set them free.